elisemercury/Duplicate-Image-Finder/README.md

 !
 Please use with care, as this cannot be undone

-When set to ``True``, the lower resolution duplicate images that were found by the DIF are automatically deleted from the folder.
+When set to ``True``, the lower resolution duplicate images that were found by DifPy are automatically deleted from the folder.